Why should I complete a Certificate in Indigenous Governance and Partnership?

 What are the core and elective course options available to me for the Embedded and Stand Alone Certificates?

-Information on CAGP Certificate courses can be found here.
+Information on CIGP Certificate courses can be found here.

 Do I need to maintain a minimum grade point average to continue as a Certificate student?

 Students are expected to maintain a minimum GPA of 2.0 on all Certificate courses.
 Students who do not maintain this level of academic performance may be permitted to continue under academic warning or may be required to withdraw from the certificate program.
 A review of academic performance is conducted for each student at the end of Fall/Winter and Spring/Summer.